 The history of Memorial United Methodist Church dates back to 1888.
-At that time, leaders of Tryon Street Methodist Church (now known as First United Methodist Church) voted to establish a mission church on Alexander Street in a three-room house.
+At that time, leaders of Tryon Street Methodist church (now known as First United Methodist Church) voted to establish a mission church on Alexander Street in a three-room house.
 Six years later, that congregation purchased a lot on North Brevard Street and established a 10-year building program.
 This new church was known as Brevard Street Methodist Church.
 The church remained at this site for nearly fifty years; at that time, due to a growing membership and the growth of the downtown business area, it became necessary to relocate the church building.

 In 1950, the Brevard Street Methodist congregation voted to move to the new location.
-The site chosen was a six-acre lot on Albemarle Road (Central Avenue today).
+The site chosen was a six-acre lot on Albemarle Road (Central Avenue today.)
 The Charlotte Mission Society assisted the congregation in the purchase of this new property.
 The name of the newly relocated church was changed from Brevard Street Methodist to Memorial Methodist Church.